The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Systolic inequalities on ruled surfaces

 Consequently,

 for every Kähler class \([\omega]\) on \(X_k\).
 Therefore

 as claimed. \end{proof}

 Before turning to the global statement for rational ruled surfaces, it is instructive to isolate a concrete situation where the quantity $\mathcal{J}_{X_k}$ can be written down explicitly.
 In the regime of blowing up at most $e$ points on a Hirzebruch surface (namely $k\le e$) in very general position, the Mori cone is finitely generated by a short list of curves, so that $\sysh_2([\omega])$ and even $\mathcal{J}_{X_k}([\omega])$ reduce to an explicit finite-dimensional optimization problem in the parameters of the Kähler class.
 The following example makes this reduction precise. \begin{example} Fix an integer $e\ge1$ and let $X_0=\FF_e$ be the $e$-th Hirzebruch surface with section $C_0$ and fibre class $F$.
 Let $X_k:=\blk(\FF_e)$ be the blow-up of $k$ points $p_1,\dots,p_k$ with $ k\le e$ in very general position.
-In this range of parameters, the surface $X_k$ is anti-canonical and the Mori cone $\overline{\mathrm{NE}}(X_k)$ is polyhedral.
-In particular, see for instance \cite[Proposition~2.4 and Lemma~3.4]{HJSS25}, every extremal ray of $\overline{\mathrm{NE}}(X_k)$ is generated by \(C_0,~E_i,~ F_i-E_i\) for \(1\le i\le k\).
+In this setting, the Mori cone $\overline{\mathrm{NE}}(X_k)$ is polyhedral.
+Moreover, see for instance \cite[Proposition~2.4 and Lemma~3.4]{HJSS25}, every extremal ray of $\overline{\mathrm{NE}}(X_k)$ is generated by \(C_0,~E_i,~ F-E_i\) for \(1\le i\le k\).
 We now fix a Kähler class on $X_k$ and normalize it as in Lemma~\ref{lem:Jk-upper-Fe}:

 Using the intersection form on $X_k$ we obtain